Eduard Spelterini: Early life

 Aerial view for Nile River where the Egyptian Museum and the British barracks appear to the lower right side.

-Spelterini was born in Bazenheid in the Toggenburg area in Switzerland as Eduard Schweizer.
+Spelterini was born in Bazenheid (now part of Kirchberg) in the Toggenburg area of the Canton of St. Gallen in Switzerland as Eduard Schweizer.
 His father, Sigmund Schweizer, was an innkeeper.
 When he was eight years old, the family reportedly moved to northern Italy, to a place near the Swiss-Italian border in the province of Como.
 Eduard is said to have attended the schools in Lugano.
 At the age of eighteen, Eduard allegedly went first to Milan and then to Paris to be trained as an opera singer.
-During this time, he chose the name "Spelterini", because to him it sound fancier than "Schweizer".
+During this time, he chose the name "Spelterini", because to him it sounded fancier than "Schweizer".
 His singing career was cut short by a severe case of pneumonia.

 In any case, Spelterini turned up in the mid-1870s in Paris, and in 1877 he was licensed by the Académie d'Aérostation météorologique de France as a balloon pilot.